benzookapi/shopify-barebone-theme-sample/docs/customer-filtered-storefront.md

 - [sections/customer_filtered_collection.liquid](../sections/customer_filtered_collection.liquid)
 - [sections/customer_filtered_search.liquid](../sections/customer_filtered_search.liquid)

+## Direct Product Page Access

+These filtered collection and search sections only control which products appear in listing views.
+If you also need to prevent customers from viewing a product page directly by URL, add the same metafield check to the product page Liquid.

+For example, compare the logged-in customer's `custom.access_code` metafield with the product's `custom.access_codes` metafield before rendering product details.
+If the values do not match, either render an access-denied message, skip the product detail output, or use a client-side redirect to another page such as the home page.

+This theme-level guard improves the storefront experience, but it should not be treated as a substitute for app-level or backend access control for highly sensitive content.

 ## Adding Sections to Templates

 Open the theme editor in Shopify Admin and add the sections to the appropriate templates.